 ADVOCACY – Since 1966 Fresno Audubon have been advocating on behalf of the Central Valley and Sierra foothill environmental issues.
 Fresno Audubon advocates for a healthy and sustainable local environment for people, birds, and other wildlife through policy change, education, outdoor reconciliation ecological action, Citizen Science, and community building and engagement around issues of local importance.

 Why Advocate and How to Start?

 Loss of suitable habitat can be a driving force for species extinction and reduction of biodiversity.
 In the Central Valley much of the native landscape has been significantly altered by urban and economic development and industrial farming.
 Join Fresno Audubon in advocating on behalf of a healthy and sustainable local environment for people, birds, and other wildlife.
 Attend our programs, field trips, volunteer, and donate to support a healthy and sustainable Central Valley Sierra foothill environment.

-We host educational programs on environmental issues of concern in the Central Valley and Sierra foothill area.
-Additionally Fresno Audubon sponsors nature field trips designed to educate, engage, and inspire.
+EDUCATION – We host educational programs on environmental issues in the Central Valley and Sierra foothill area.
+Additionally Fresno Audubon sponsors field trips designed to educate, engage, and inspire people about nature.
 We partner with community groups and agencies (such as the Sierra Foothill Conservancy and the Bureau of Land Management) with an interest in the environment to provide classroom and field experiences which inform participants on local environmental assets, resources, and actions.

 Fresno Audubon invites community members, families, schools, and other interested groups, of all ages and experience, to join us.
 Attend our programs, field trips, volunteer, and donate to support a healthy and sustainable Central Valley and Sierra foothill environment for people, birds, and other wildlife.